withdave/qlik-sense-object-id-grabber/README.md

 ## Known issues
 * The DIV I've picked to identify the object sometimes also selects blank space.
 I need to repoint this to use a different ID or class.
 * The z-index was increased from 2 to 99999 to counter interactions with the Qlik Sense context menu.
 This causes overlaps when expanding objects to full screen and needs to be reduced.
+* Problems in versions of IE where the DIVs do not apply the correct styles.
+To fix by explicitly setting.

 ## Notes